Belconnen

 PROFILE FAQ

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 32 projects likely impacting the area.
-Notable ones are University of Canberra Sports Precinct, Belconnen Central by JW Land, Belconnen Renewable Energy Microgrid, and Ethos by Per Se Developments.
-The following list details those most relevant.
+AreaSearch has identified 32 projects likely to impact the area.
+Key projects include University of Canberra Sports Precinct, Belconnen Central by JW Land, Belconnen Renewable Energy Microgrid, and Ethos by Per Se Developments.
+Below is a list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.